oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

     Host: server.example.com
     Content-Type: application/x-www-form-urlencoded

-    device_session=ce6772f5e07bc8361572f
+    auth_session=ce6772f5e07bc8361572f
     &otp=555121

-The Authorization Server validates the `device_session` to find the expected user, then validates the OTP for that user, and responds with an authorization code.
+The Authorization Server validates the `auth_session` to find the expected user, then validates the OTP for that user, and responds with an authorization code.

     HTTP/1.1 200 OK